SebastianUA/terraform/google_cloud_platform/examples/storage_bucket/README.md

-# Work with AWS STORAGE_BUCKET via terraform
+# Work with STORAGE_BUCKET via terraform

 A terraform module for making STORAGE_BUCKET.